electronjoe/OpenFrame/DESIGNDOC.md

 ### **Goals**

-1. **Chronological Photo Display**:
+1. **Randomized Photo Display**:
-   - Merge photos from multiple albums into a single chronological stream.
+   - Shuffle photos from multiple albums into a single stream before slides are built.
    - Display images seamlessly with configurable intervals.
-   - When two portrait-orientation images are consecutive, and the display allows, place them side-by-side in the same slide.
+   - When two portrait-orientation images are consecutive post-shuffle, and the display allows, place them side-by-side in the same slide.
      Ensure they are centered horizontally on the display (so that the right edge of the left image is flush with the left edge of the right image), and use appropriate offsets so they appear visually balanced.